stevearc/overseer.nvim/lua/overseer/testing/README.md

 # TODO

+- Results streaming
+- Panel for _file_ tests
+- If I'm going to write a lot more of these parsers, I need some better tools
 - Parse stdout/stderr messages of python tests
-- Rerun group of tests
-- Results streaming
 - More test integrations (and figure out how to simplify)
-- Track previous tasks and dispose them

 ## Test window

 - Collapsing
 - Filter by status
-- Panel for _file_ tests
 - parse and display duration
 - actions
-  - set stacktrace
+  - set stacktrace (and open quickfix)
   - jump to test
   - rerun test
   - display result in preview window
   - open result in new window
+- perform quick action on test cursor is inside (e.g. view output)

 ## Future

 - OverseerTestLast
+- Track previous tasks and dispose them
 - Show running status when test is in progress
 - Only process result deltas so we don't have to re-render ALL signs and ALL test statuses
 - Maybe put the test result resetting logic into an on_init component